juanortigosa/scripts/README.md

-Useful Scripts thaT I use daily
+Useful Scripts that I use daily